magomimmo/modern-cljs/doc/tutorial-11.md

 # Tutorial 11 - A deeper understanding of Domina Events

-> LATEST NEWS: Starting from this tutorial on, we decided to directly
-> include the `1.0.2-SNAPSHOT` of [domina][4] source code in the
-> `modern-cljs` code.
-Consequently, we removed
-> `[domina "1.0.2-SNAPSHOT"]` from the project dependencies.
-We also
-> upgraded `lein-cljsbuild` to `0.2.10` version, even if we know that
-> there is an open issue about a very boring and apparently useless
-> waiting time after cljsbuild complete any CLJS compilation.

 In the [latest tutorial][1] we introduced the ajax model of communication between the browser and the server by exploiting the [shoreleave-remote-ring][2] and [shoreleave-remote][3] libraries.